The uniform consists of:

 What happens if a student is incorrectly dressed?

-If a student cannot wear the correct uniform for any reason, the parent/carer must provide their child with a note on the first day explaining the problem and the date by which their child will be back in correct uniform.
+If a student cannot wear the correct uniform for any reason, the parent/carer must provide a note, preferably by completing this sheet, explaining the problem and the date by which their child will be back in correct uniform.
 During that time, the school has a limited supply of uniform items which the student will borrow to ensure that correct uniform is worn at all times.
 Alternatively, in line with Department for Education guidance, the student may be sent home for a short period to change.

-If a student has a genuine reason for being incorrectly dressed but was unable to bring a note from the parent, for example due to the parent leaving the house early, the student will borrow correct uniform from the school and the student must bring in a parent’s note for the tutor the next day to explain the non-compliance.
+If a student has a genuine reason for being incorrectly dressed but was unable to bring a note from the parent, for example due to the parent leaving the house early, the student will borrow correct uniform from the school and the student must bring in a note the next day to explain the non-compliance.

-Any student not in the correct uniform should report to the Reflection Room straight away in the morning to borrow school uniform for the day.
+Any student not in the correct uniform should report to Dr Craig in reception straight away in the morning to show their note and borrow school uniform for the day.

-If a student is wearing incorrect uniform and has no note from the parent, the student will borrow uniform from the school and the student will be given a one-hour detention after school with parents/carers being informed.
+If a student is wearing incorrect uniform and does not have a note from their parent/carer, the student will borrow uniform from the school and the student will be given a one-hour detention after school with parents/carers being informed.
 Where a parent is unable to rectify the uniform problem due to financial hardship, the school may be able to provide financial support.

 A student who comes to school wearing incorrect uniform 3 times without good reason, will spend a day in the Reflection Room and parents/carers will be informed.

 Refusal to wear the correct uniform, including refusal to wear clean clothing lent by the school, will be treated as defiance and this is likely to result in being sent home, which could include fixed term exclusion.

 Students with extreme hairstyles and/or unnatural colours, may be required to spend an extended period of time in the Reflection Room until the problem is resolved.